WORK with US

 - Collaborate with staff and volunteers to deliver wraparound support and elevate participant experiences

-- Contribute updates, stories, and outcomes for newsletters, grant reports, and donor engagement materials when needed
+- Contribute updates, stories, and outcomes for newsletters, grant reports, and donor engagement materials as needed

 What You Bring

-- Excellent organizational and communication skills with the ability to track and manage multiple priorities
+- Excellent organizational and communication skills with the ability to track and manage multiple participant relationships simultaneously

-- Experience in a client-facing, service-oriented role such as customer service, case coordination, admissions, or administrative support
+- Experience in a coaching, case coordination, ministry, admissions, or relational service role

 - Comfort with digital tools including Google Suite and the ability to learn CRM or case management systems